 University of California - San Diego

-U.S. News & World Report ranked the University of California - San Diego second among bioengineering programs and 9th among top public schools in 2015.
+U.S. News & World Report ranked the University of California - San Diego fourth among bioengineering programs and 10th among top public schools in 2017.
 This university's Jacobs School of Engineering offers a B.S. in Bioengineering, a B.S. in Bioengineering: Biotechnology, a B.S. in Bioengineering: Bioinformatics, and a B.S. in Bioengineering: BioSystems.

 Students studying for the M.S. in Bioengineering combine coursework with original research; graduates often go on to pursue doctoral study.
 A Master of Engineering (M.Eng.) in Bioengineering is available for those interested in studying the design, development, manufacturing and management of systems or products in the medical industry.
 The Ph.D. in Bioengineering is typically a 5-year degree program where students take classes and perform research in areas such as genomics, bionanotechnology, bioelectronics and fluid mechanics.